-Harvard College Doesn't Honor Felons
+Harvard's Rejection Of Chelsea Manning And Michelle Jones Proves Academia's Intolerance

 But the tolerance of powerful white men only goes so far.

-People can be happy as long as Harvard College keeps churning out future leaders, in multicolor.
-Less happy when Harvard College churns out future leaders intent on reinvisioning the world.
+People can be happy as long as Harvard keeps churning out future leaders, in multicolor.
+Less happy when Harvard churns out future leaders intent on reinvisioning the world.

 Which is precisely the PR nightmare Harvard faces.